zodb/relstorage/README.txt

     history-free storages, since unreferenced objects are not removed from the database until the specified number of days have passed.

-  ``--dry-run``
+  ``--prepack``
-    Instructs the storage to run a dry run of the pack but not actually delete anything.
-This is equivalent to specifying ``pack-dry-run true`` in the storage options.
+    Instructs the storage to only run the pre-pack phase of the pack but not actually delete anything.
+This is equivalent to specifying ``pack-prepack-only true`` in the storage options.

+  ``--use-prepack-state``
+    Instructs the storage to only run the deletion (packing) phase, skipping the pre-pack analysis phase.
+This is equivalento to specifying ``pack-skip-prepack true`` in the storage options.

 Development
 ===========